 Khloe Kardashian was forced to admit Thompson’s real daughter to Disneyland Pictures

-Khloe Kardashian was forced to admit that her daughter True Thompson was taken in a series of Disneyland photos, less than six months after being called into question by an online fan theory.
+Khloe Kardashian was forced to admit that her daughter True Thompson was photographed in a series of Disneyland photos, less than six months after being called into question by an online fan theory.

 Fans suspected True, four, edited into footage shot at Disneyland with his cousin, Kim Kardashian Chicago’s daughter, late last year after a conspiracy spread over TikTok.